NFischer08/Semi24-Fileexplorer/README.md

 # A File Explorer with fast and efficient search

 In this project, we have implemented a file explorer with fast and efficient search.
 The application is written in Rust and uses the Tauri framework.
-The main featuares are:
+The main features are:

 ## Features

 - File system navigation
-- Multi-threaded search algorithm
+- Multithreaded search algorithm
 - search options to search for specific file types
-- Vector space-based file indexing
+- Vector-space-based file indexing
 - SQLite database integration for search optimization
 - Cross-platform support (Windows, macOS, Linux)
 - Modern and responsive user interface